RandomEngy/VidCoder/index.md

 The VidCoder UI (and C# interop) is written by RandomEngy.
 The core encoding engine is written by the amazing HandBrake team. j45 in particular has been a huge help in getting this together.

-[VidCoder is on Facebook](https://www.facebook.com/VidCoderSoftware).
-Give it a like.